CrunchyData/pg_featureserv/hugo/content/quickstart/_index.md

 This section describes how to set up `pg_featureserv` and connect the service to a spatial database.

-The first half of this section walks through how to prepare a spatial database and import spatial data, using the terminal.
+The first half walks through how to prepare a spatial database and import spatial data, using the terminal.
 If you already have a spatial database, you can go ahead and start with "Configuring the service."

 ## Database preparation